 Introduction

 Currently, several countries have discovered and are developing the oil and gas reserves.
-Governments in these resource-rich countries are nervous to get more benefits from this resource by making suitable policies which can enhance them to achieve the desired goals [1].
+Governments in these resource-rich countries are eager to get more benefits from this resource by making suitable policies which can enhance their abilities to achieve the desired goals [1].
 There are many reasons why many resource-rich countries are interested in local content policies (LCP) which include both political and economic imperatives [2].
-The economic imperatives are normally designed by policymaker to achieve targets like industrial development, value addition, job creation, linkage creation and value chain incorporation [3].
-While the political imperative based on how governments desire and need to secure economic opportunities for their local populations [2].
-The definition of LC varies depending on a country’s economic condition, needs, capabilities, and context.
+The economic imperatives are normally considered by policymakers to achieve targets like industrial development, value addition, job creation, linkage creation and value chain incorporation [3].
+While the political imperative are based on how governments desire and need to secure economic opportunities for their local populations [2].
+Therfore, The definition of LC varies depending on a country’s economic condition, needs, capabilities, and context.
 In general, LC means the development of domestic skills, transfer of technology, use of local workforce, goods and services, and promotion of domestic manufacturing [4].
 Also, LC is the degree to which the output of the oil and gas extractives generates additional benefits to the economy apart from its direct contribution of value-addition [1].

 The concept of LC has a long history from where it was originated.
 In the oil and gas sector, the concept emerged in the early 1900s in the USA, and later it spread to the United Kingdom (UK) in 1920s [5].
 In 1944, Venezuela passed a hydrocarbon law that required the International Oil Companies (IOCs) to process its oil inside Venezuela [2].
 In 1953, the president of Brazil Getúlio Vargas, also announced that the Brazilian national oil company should use the domestic workers and capital to support the domestic industries [1].
 In the 1970s, LCP was also introduced in the North Sea, i.e. the Norwegian country, which aimed at restricting on the importation of goods to enhance the purchase of domestic goods in the oil and gas sector [1].
 However, this concept became very popular in 2014 when the oil prices were high [5].
 In this period, the number of countries globally adopted LCP [5].
 After the adoption of the LCP by many resource rich-countries, many studies have been conducted which focus on identifying benefits, strategies, and challenges of LC in the oil and gas sector.
 Some of these studies focus on developing countries especially in Africa, i.e. Ghana [6-9]; Nigeria [8-13].
 Other studies were conducted in developed countries as case studies, i.e. Norway [1], [5], [6]; Brazil and the UK [1], [5].
 However, the oil and gas industry is new in Tanzania; hence few studies have been conducted which focuses on a theoretical overview of the LC in Tanzania [15-17].
 This paper focuses on identifying challenges and strategies of LCP in Tanzania oil and gas sector.